Donovan Peoples-Jones: Professional career

+Cleveland Browns

-Peoples-Jones was drafted by the Cleveland Browns in the sixth round with the 187th overall pick of the 2020 NFL Draft.
-Peoples-Jones signed his rookie contract with the Browns on May 20, 2020.
+Peoples-Jones was selected by the Cleveland Browns in the sixth round with the 187th overall pick of the 2020 NFL draft.
+He signed his rookie contract with the Browns on May 20, 2020.

-2020 season

 On October 25, 2020, Peoples-Jones caught three passes for 56 yards and the game-winning touchdown with 11 seconds left in the game during the 37–34 victory over the Cincinnati Bengals in Week 7.
 In Week 13 against the Tennessee Titans, Peoples-Jones recorded two catches for 92 yards, including a 75-yard touchdown, during the 41–35 win.
 In Week 14 against the Baltimore Ravens, Peoples-Jones recorded three catches for 74 yards and a two-point conversion.
 He was placed on the reserve/COVID-19 list by the team on December 26, 2020, and activated on December 31.

-2021 season
+He finished his rookie season with 14 receptions for 304 receiving yards and two receiving touchdowns in 12 games.

-On October 17, 2021, in Week 6, Peoples-Jones caught 4 passes for 101 yards and 2 touchdowns against the Arizona Cardinals, including a Hail-Mary at the end of the first half.
-The Browns would lose 37-14.
-In Week 14, Peoples-Jones caught 5 passes for 90 yards in a 24–22 win over the division rival Baltimore Ravens.
+On October 17, 2021, in Week 6, Peoples-Jones caught four passes for 101 yards and two touchdowns against the Arizona Cardinals, including a Hail Mary at the end of the first half.
+He finished the 2021 season with 34 receptions for 597 receiving yards and three receiving touchdowns in 14 games.

-2022 season

-In Week 13, Peoples-Jones had a 76-yard punt return touchdown in a 27–14 win over the Texans, earning AFC Special Teams Player of the Week.
+In Week 13 of the 2022 season, Peoples-Jones had a 76-yard punt return touchdown in a 27–14 win over the Houston Texans, earning AFC Special Teams Player of the Week.
+In the following game, against the Bengals, he had eight receptions for 114 receiving yards.
+In the 2022 season, he finished with 61 receptions for 839 receiving yards and three receiving touchdowns.

+Detroit Lions

+On October 31, 2023, Peoples-Jones, a Detroit native, was traded to the Detroit Lions in exchange for a sixth-round pick in the 2025 NFL draft.

+On March 18, 2024, Peoples-Jones re-signed with the Lions.

+On August 26, 2024, Peoples-Jones was released by the Lions.
+He re-signed with the team's practice squad two days later on August 28.

+New Orleans Saints

+On May 12, 2025, Jones signed with the New Orleans Saints.
+He was released by New Orleans on August 21.